 Doctor Nabhakumar Ganguly is a friend of Somnath Chowdhury.
 Nabhakumar contributes meagre earnings to his family, as he refuses to charge fees from poor patients.
 His wife embroiders special wedding quilts with exquisite Kantha work and earns some extra money.

-Also read article on Historical Fiction Books from India
+Also read: Historical Fiction Books from India

 Somnath enjoys playing chess with Priya, the youngest daughter of NabhaKumar.
 He is fond of her and taught her to play chess when she was barely eight years old.
 She calls him Kaku (uncle) as he would let her win as if she were his little daughter.
 Priya secretly aspires to become a doctor like her father Nabhakumar.